saeid-ebrahimi/FrontEndExcercises/18.Testing Apps/01.Testing Nextjs Apps/02.nextjs-data-fetching-strategy/README.md

 - add long, hard-to-guess strings as the values for `NEXTAUTH_SECRET` and `REVALIDATION_SECRET`

-  - command to generate a random string: `openssl rand -base64 32`
+  - command to generate a random string: `openssl rand -hex 32`

 ## Running the App